Bruno Siciliano (engineer): Research

 Siciliano's research concerns the manipulation and control of robots, cooperation between robots and humans and service robotics.
-He was Director of ICAROS, the Interdepartmental Center for Robotic Surgery which aims to create synergies between clinical and surgical practice and research on new technologies for computer/robot assisted surgery.
-He coordinates PRISMA Lab, the Laboratory of Projects of Industrial and Service Robotics, Mechatronics and Automation in the Department of Electrical Engineering and Information Technology (DIETI) of the University of Naples Federico II.
+He was Director of ICAROS, the Interdepartmental Center for Robotic Surgery, which aims to create synergies between clinical and surgical practice and research on new technologies for computer/robot-assisted surgery.
+He directs PRISMA Lab, the Laboratory of Projects of Industrial and Service Robotics, Mechatronics and Automation in the Department of Electrical Engineering and Information Technology (DIETI) of the University of Naples Federico II.
 He is a member of the Board of Directors of the Research Consortium for Energy, Automation and Electromagnetic Technologies (CREATE) where he is responsible for the research program in Robotics.

+Among his research projects are EndoTheranostics and RoDyMan, both funded by the European Research Council through a Synergy Grant and an Advanced Grant, respectively.

+EndoTheranostics (Multi-sensor Eversion Robot Towards Intelligent Endoscopic Diagnosis and Therapy, 2024–2030) aims to revolutionise the diagnosis and treatment of colorectal cancer.
+The project is based on the use of a soft robot capable of deeply exploring the colon, collecting information through advanced sensors, and supporting targeted clinical interventions.
+The robot also serves as a conduit for transporting miniaturised instruments to the treatment site, thereby enabling combined diagnostic and therapeutic procedures (theranostics).

-Among his research projects are RoDyMan (Robotic Dynamic Manipulation, 2013-2019) a robot capable of replicating the movements of the pizza maker, for which he obtained an Advanced Grant, a frontier research grant from the European Research Council.
-Siciliano has been the coordinator of several projects funded by the European Commission: REFILLS (Robotics Enabling Fully-Integrated Logistics Lines for Supermarkets, 2017-2020) a project aimed at the realization of mobile assistance cobots in supermarkets, EuRoC (European Robotics Challenges, 2014–2018), the largest research program in Europe on robotics competitions, DEXMART (DEXterous and Autonomous Dual-Arm / Hand Robotic Manipulation with sMART Sensory-Motor Skills: A Bridge from Natural to Artificial Cognition, 2008–2012) one of the first European projects on bimanual manipulation.
+RoDyMan (Robotic Dynamic Manipulation, 2013–2019) a robot designed to replicate the movements of a pizzaiolo.
+From a scientific research perspective, it addressed the challenge of creating an automaton capable of manipulating deformable and elastic objects, such as dough made of water and flour.
+Siciliano has been the coordinator of several projects funded by the European Commission: REFILLS (Robotics Enabling Fully-Integrated Logistics Lines for Supermarkets, 2017–2020) a project aimed at the realization of mobile assistance cobots in supermarkets, EuRoC (European Robotics Challenges, 2014–2018), the largest research program in Europe on robotics competitions, DEXMART (DEXterous and Autonomous Dual-Arm / Hand Robotic Manipulation with sMART Sensory-Motor Skills: A Bridge from Natural to Artificial Cognition, 2008–2012) one of the first European projects on bimanual manipulation.
 He also co-coordinated ECHORD (European Clearing House for Open Robotics Development, 2009–2013), a pilot project for technology transfer from research laboratories to SMEs.